 We do not provide any alcoholic beverages, however you are welcome to bring some along with you.
 Bring beer in cans (sorry – but if you need recommendations, there ARE some good ones out there).
 Small kegs are fine – no giants.
 We can order those for you from the Whitetooth Craft brewery right here in Golden.
 We warn folks that alcohol spoils with loss of elevation and we are reluctant to fly much OUT of the range.
 So think about how much you take in …… (we’ve noticed this effect is especially severe with good expensive scotch).

 Feel free to call or email any time if you need more information.
-I’m happy to give snow reports etc… Check in on our website for daily weather.
+We are happy to give snow reports etc…

 Visit our What To Bring page for more information.